“Are you okay?”

 right side of my face – particularly my lip and cheek area – involuntarily

 twitches like that of a dog when he’s exercising his keen sense of smell.
-I’m
+But that

 My eye is the first